UCLNatSci/Mathematics-for-Natural-Sciences-A/_build/html/_sources/odes/1st_order_ODEs.md

 ```{math}
 \mu = e^{\int f(x)\,\mathrm{d}x}
 ```

-It's role is to cast the left hand side as an exact derivative to make the problem integrable.
+This terms role is to cast the left hand side as an exact derivative - in order to make the problem integrable.
 ````

 The integrating factor technique can be written down in the form of an algorithm: